Voz Alta Project

 Voz Alta was founded in 2002 by the Taco Shop Poets.
 The Taco Shop Poets aimed to create a venue that would help in cultivating the next wave of Latino, Mexican, Chicana/o and border region artists.
-The space has hosted such guest as Lila Down, Harry Gamboa, and Howard Zinn.
+The space has hosted such guests as Lila Down, Harry Gamboa, and Howard Zinn.

 The space is now a multicultural art space.
 It presents art shows and music events as well as other forms of visual and performing arts.